iredmail/iRedAPD/README_PLUGINS.md

 ## If plugin requires some LDAP attributes

-If your plugin requires some LDAP attributes in sender or recipient object, please add below parameters in plugin file:
+If your plugin requires some LDAP attributes in sender or recipient object, please add below variables in plugin file:

     # Attributes in sender object
     SENDER_SEARCH_ATTRLIST = ['attr_name', 'attr_name_2', ...]